wrightben/languages/README.md

 ### Overview
-This is my public professional profile.
 Search + AIs ability to generate high-quality solutions to common problems has eliminated the need to keep them in a personal repo, so I've deleted most of what I had committed over the last 15 years.
 The *Programming Projects* list below outlines the projects I worked on.

 ### Resume
 [Plum Profile](https://secure.plum.io/en/p/MDzfc23nx6MMS6sp1iTXHw)<br/>